 If you have a subscription-based or membership-based business that feeling you get when someone signs up to your service is simply unmistakable.
 You’ve just increased your recurring income while helping your customer.
 But it can feel like your business bliss is put on pause when you receive a failed transaction notice for the first time.

-Although failed payments can have a disastrous effect on your bottom line, a bit of preparation to prevent them (plus a few handy recovery plans) can not only limit the negative impact on your business, but can even serve to retain the customer and their LTV as well.
+Although failed payments can have a disastrous effect on your bottom line, a bit of preparation to prevent them (plus a few handy recovery plans) can not only limit the negative impact on your business but can even serve to retain the customer and their LTV as well.
+SaaS, e-commerce, and subscription box businesses all suffer decreased MRR due to not paying attention to customer churn and customer retention strategies.

 There are many different reasons why a credit card payment can fail.
 But the three most common are as follows: